sec-fortress/CRTP-Notes/Course Introduction.md

 $ Get-Help Get-Item -Full
 ```

-- List examples of how to run a cmdlet
+- List examples of how to run a cmdlet (Get-Item cmdlet in this case)

 ```powershell
 $ Get-Help Get-Item -Examples